Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: Lenses, Quasi-Lenses, and Forks

 By definition of $\dKRH^a$ as a maximum (Definition~\ref{defn:KRH:fork}), and since $\Prev f$ is $1$-Lipschitz by Lemma~\ref{lemma:Pf:lip}, the map $(F^-, F^+) \mapsto (\Prev f (F^-), \Prev f (F^+))$ is $1$-Lipschitz.
 For every directed family ${((F_i^-, F_i^+), r_i)}_{i \in I}$ of formal balls on (sub)normalized forks, let $((F^-, F^+), r)$ be its supremum, as given in the last part of Theorem~\ref{thm:ADN:cont}: $(F^-, r)$ is the supremum of the directed family ${(F_i^-, r_i)}_{i \in I}$ in the space of formal balls over the space of (sub)normalized superlinear previsions, and $(F^+, r)$ is the supremum of ${(F_i^+, r_i)}_{i \in I}$.
 By Lemma~\ref{lemma:DN:functor}, $(\Prev f (F^-), r)$ is the supremum of ${(\Prev f (F_i^-), r_i)}_{i \in I}$, and by Lemma~\ref{lemma:AN:functor}, $(\Prev f (F^+), r)$ is the supremum of ${(\Prev f (F_i^+), r_i)}_{i \in I}$, so $((\Prev f (F^-), \Prev f (F^+)), r)$ is the supremum of ${((\Prev f (F_i^-), \Prev f (F_i^+)), r_i)}_{i \in I}$, by the last part of Theorem~\ref{thm:ADN:cont} again.

-With Theorem~\ref{thm:ADN:alg} and Theorem~\ref{thm:ADN:cont}, we obtain the following. \begin{cor} There is an endofunctor on the category of continuous (resp., algebraic) Yoneda-complete quasi-metric spaces and $1$-Lipschitz continuous maps, which sends every object $X, d$ to the space of (sub)normalized forks on $X$ with the $\dKRH^a$-Scott quasi-metric ($a > 0$), and every $1$-Lipschitz continuous map $f$ to the map $(F^-, F^+) \mapsto (\Prev f (F^-), \Prev f (F^+))$. \end{cor}
+With Theorem~\ref{thm:ADN:alg} and Theorem~\ref{thm:ADN:cont}, we obtain the following. \begin{cor} There is a functor from the category of continuous (resp., algebraic) Yoneda-complete quasi-metric spaces $X$ such that $\Lform X$ has an almost open addition map, and $1$-Lipschitz continuous maps, to the category of continuous (resp., algebraic) Yoneda-complete quasi-metric spaces, which sends every object $X, d$ to the space of subnormalized forks on $X$ with the $\dKRH^a$-Scott quasi-metric ($a > 0$), and every $1$-Lipschitz continuous map $f$ to the map $(F^-, F^+) \mapsto (\Prev f (F^-), \Prev f (F^+))$.

+There is a functor from the category of compact continuous (resp., algebraic) Yoneda-complete quasi-metric spaces $X$ such that $\Lform X$ has an almost open addition map, and $1$-Lipschitz continuous maps, to the category of compact continuous (resp., algebraic) Yoneda-complete quasi-metric spaces, which sends every object $X, d$ to the space of normalized forks on $X$ with the $\dKRH^a$-Scott quasi-metric ($a > 0$), and every $1$-Lipschitz continuous map $f$ to the map $(F^-, F^+) \mapsto (\Prev f (F^-), \Prev f (F^+))$. \end{cor}

 \begin{lem} Let $f \colon X \to Y$ be a continuous map between topological spaces.
 The map $(F^-, F^+) \mapsto (\Prev f (F^-), \Prev f (F^+))$ is continuous from the space of (sub)normalized forks on $X$ to the space of (sub)normalized forks on $Y$, both spaces being equipped with the weak topology. \end{lem} \proof The inverse image of $[k > a]_- = \{(H^-, H^+) \mid H^- (k) > a\}$ is $\{(F^-, F^+) \mid \Prev f (F^-) (k) > a\} = \{(F^-, F^+) \mid F^- (k \circ f) > a\} = [k \circ f > a]_-$, and similarly the inverse image of $[k > a]_+$ is $[k \circ f >a]_+$.